 There are a few different options for materials when constructing a building.
 The type of material and thickness is chosen based on the building’s location, orientation, and construction method. determines how airtight the building will be which can affect energy efficiency.

-materials are one of the most important aspects when building a structure.
-Many materials can be used for , such as ceramic, , or natural slate. though most modern now uses , due to their properties and fire resistance.
+modern now uses materials are one of the most important aspects when building a structure.
+Many materials can be used for , such as ceramic, , or natural slate, though most , due to their properties and fire resistance.
 These types of coverings are becoming more popular because they provide protection and to buildings while also being cost-effective and environmentally friendly.

 Can rainscreen cladding be applied to renovation projects?